 ALA Task Force on United Nations 2030 Sustainable Development Goals

-The American Library Association (ALA) has created a Task Force on the United Nations 2030 Sustainable Development Goals (SDGs) to develop a multi-year strategic plan in the coming year to increase participation by libraries in efforts to achieve the Goals.
+ALA's Task Force on United Nations 2030 Sustainable Development Goals (SDGs), part of Julius C. Jefferson's initiatives is developing a multi-year strategic plan to increase participation by libraries in efforts to achieve the Goals.

 The UN Sustainable Development Goals are a call to action to end poverty, protect the planet and improve the lives and prospects of everyone, everywhere.
 The 17 Goals were adopted by all UN members, including the United States.

 What are the SDGs?
 What is the role of libraries?
 What can you do? fact sheet (PDF file)